Leonzon95/workout-buddy/README.md

-# Guitar Forum
+# Workout Buddy

-It is a forum where guitar players and enthusiast can share ideas, ask quiestions, or give tips within the community.
+This app helps people create workout and add them to their calendar.
+They can also share their created workouts for anyone else to add to their calendar

 ## Getting Started